codess-aus/AS-App-Dev-with-Copilot/docs/intro.md

 Copilot setup = easy mode.
 Solo devs: pick a plan, install, tweak settings.
 Orgs: subscribe, set policies, roll it out smart.
-Copilot’s ready to code with you. 💻🔥
+Copilot's ready to code with you. 💻🔥

 # ⚙️🧠 GitHub Copilot in VS Code: Setup & Settings

 ---

-## 🚀 What’s the Deal?
+## 🚀 What's the Deal?

 Copilot plugs straight into VS Code, Visual Studio, and other IDEs.
 In VS Code, it uses **two extensions**: